 - Anticipated Award Duration: Up to 36 months - Amount per Award: Up to \$150,000/year for up to three years (36 months).
-Matching funds are optional from the applicant, as that requirement is being met by FFAR.
+Matching funds are optional for this funding opportunity.
 However, additional matching is always encouraged to broaden the scope of the program, and, if available, should be reflected in the budget.
 Lack of matching funds will not influence the review of the application. - Indirect costs are limited to 10% of the total award, including subcontracts, if applicable.
 Unrecovered indirect cost is not permitted.
 Construction and renovation costs are not allowed.
 Salaries of principal investigators are allowed for time not covered by institutional or other grant funds.
-Effort should be commensurate with the research proposed. - Anticipated Number of Awards: Up to ten (10) awards.
+Effort should be commensurate with the research proposed. - Anticipated Number of Awards: Up to twelve (12) awards.
 The actual number of awards will depend on the quality and budgets of successful proposals.
-FFAR reserves the right to negotiate all or none of the applications received for funding consideration under this opportunity. - Anticipated Award Date: Winter 2024.
+FFAR reserves the right to negotiate all or none of the applications received for funding consideration under this opportunity. - Anticipated Award Date: Winter 2025